compujuckel/assettoserver-docs/patreon-docs_versioned_docs/version-0.0.39/plugins/PatreonSafetyRatingPlugin.md

 ## How it works

 The plugin assigns contact points to all collisions of a player and divides the driven distance by that.
-The number of points for a collisions depends on relative speed and the type of collision (AI/Player/Environment).
-The score of a player is recalculated after every 25km driven.
+The number of points for a collisions depends on relative speed and the type of collision.

+Collision type multipliers are 0.2 for AI, 0.3 for environment and 0.6 for players.
+The speed multiplier is capped at 100km/h.
+A 100km/h crash is twice as bad as a 10km/h crash and collisions less than 10km/h are not counted.

-The score has a range of 0 (worst) to 10 (best).
+The score has a range of 0 (worst) to 10 (best) and is recalculated after every 25km driven.

 ## Configuration